-When the Ministry of Social Affairs and the Interior receives personal data about you, we are required under the EU General Data Protection Regulation* to give you various information.
+When the Ministry of Social Affairs and Senior Citizens receives personal data about you, we are required under the EU General Data Protection Regulation* to give you various information.
 We are required to do so, regardless whether you contact us as a citizen or via your job as a journalist or as an employee of a private-sector company or another public authority.

 The information provided is only intended for information purposes.
 You do not need to do anything, and you will lose none of your rights if you do not read the information.

 1. We are the data controller – how to contact us

 The Ministry of Social Affairs and Senior Citizens is the data controller for the processing of the personal data we have received about you.
 Our contact details are as follows:

 The Ministry of Social Affairs and Senior Citizens

 2. Contact details of the data protection officer

 If you have any questions about our processing of your data, please do not hesitate to contact our data protection officer.